20255-CM-055/YumMate/README.md

 - Chatbot for recipe suggestions.
 - Save favorite recipes.
 - Profile management with image uploads.
+- Push notifications for new recipes (using Firebase).
 - Supports both frontend and backend integration.

 ---